mafe72/3D-Printer-Filament-Runout-Sensor/README.md

 # 3D Printer Filament Runout Sensor
-This is a low filament detector for your 3d printer.
+This is a low filament detector base on the ATtiny13 - 8-bit AVR Microcontroller for your 3d printer.
 When your filament runs out it will sound the alarm and flash the RGB LED giving you time to pause or reload your filament.

 License
 -------